 Creation of a safety plan

 One of the most powerful therapeutic interventions, especially for Indigenous people, is safety or crisis planning.
-Research on this intervention has shown it to be efficacious as a more involved tool for those experiencing suicidal thoughts or behaviors.
-Training on assisting an individual with the creation of a safety plan is free or low cost and an advanced degree is unnecessary.
-It needs no modification to be resonant with Indigenous ways of healing because the plan is personal to the individual and the individual is the primary author with the staff person supporting, providing community-based resource information if needed, and giving cues to the individual as necessary to help with thinking about wellness strategies, people, and systems that may be helpful to them.
-The plan contains that person’s personal medicine, as well as individuals, systems, places and things that may be therapeutic to them.
-The peer specialist, clinician, Traditional Healer, or medical staff partnering with the individual in the creation of this plan is there only for support, to listen and to offer suggestions for community-based resources if asked to do so.
-The key to making sure a safety plan intervention is successful is for the provider to be trained in doing safety plans sufficiently and to know how to guide the person in tailoring the plan to themselves.
-A guide for the building of those skills is located here: Safety Planning Guide: A Quick Guide for Clinicians.
+Research on this intervention has shown it to be efficacious for those experiencing suicidal thoughts or behaviors.
+Training to assist an individual with the creation of their safety plan is free or low cost and an advanced degree is unnecessary.
+It is resonant with Indigenous ways of healing because the plan is personal to the individual.
+The staff person can provide resources and cue the individual to identify helpful wellness strategies, people, and systems -- their personal medicine.
+Training is a key to making sure a safety plan intervention is successful.
+A guide for building these skills is located here: Safety Planning Guide: A Quick Guide for Clinicians.
 A sample safety plan template that can be accessed here: Patient Safety Plan Template.

-While Zero Suicide Institute does not endorse one type of safety or crisis plan over another, the Stanley-Brown Safety Plan is comprehensive, easy to complete and easily adaptable to Indian Country, to Tribal people and to communities.
-This safety plan is not clinician-driven but rather is totally personalized to the individual’s view of how to achieve balance and wellness and how to stay safe if or when suicidal feelings arise.
+While Zero Suicide Institute does not endorse one type of safety or crisis plan over another, the Stanley-Brown Safety Plan is comprehensive, easy to complete and easily adaptable to Indian Country and Tribal people.
+This safety plan is not clinician-driven but personalized to the individual’s view of how to achieve balance and wellness and how to stay safe if or when suicidal feelings arise.

-The support of family or other significant people in the life of the person enhances the power of the plan and ensures that those who are most important to the person know what’s on it and what role they play in keeping their loved one safe.
+The support of family or other significant people enhances the power of the plan and ensures that those who are most important to the person know what’s on it and what role they play in keeping their loved one safe.

 The following are components of a safety plan (excerpted from Stanley-Brown Safety Plan):